-- All courses attempted and given a letter grade, including "F", "I", W", or WF will be included as credits attempted, but not successfully completed in assessing the rate of progress and the maximum allowable time frame.
-Of these grades, only the "F" grade is included in the CGPA calculation.
-When an "I" grade is converted to the final grade, SAP progression will be re-calculated and the converted grade will be included in the new CGPA calculation. - Every repeated course is included as attempted credits with the highest grade counted in the CGPA. - Audited courses or courses that are prerequisite to an academic program are not counted in any SAP measurement.

-• Credits transferred from another school and challenge exam credits are counted as both attempted and successfully completed credits, but do not count in the CGPA.
+- All courses attempted and given a letter grade, including "F", "I", W", "WP", "WNP", or "WF" will be included as credits attempted, but not successfully completed in assessing the rate of progress and the maximum allowable time frame.
+Of these grades, only the "F" and "WF" grades are included in the CGPA calculation.
+When an "I" grade is converted to the final grade, SAP progression will be re-calculated and the converted grade will be included in the new CGPA calculation. - Every repeated course is included as attempted credits with the highest grade counted in the CGPA. - Audited courses or courses that are prerequisite to an academic program are not counted in any SAP measurement. - Credits transferred from another school and challenge exam credits are counted as both attempted and successfully completed credits, but do not count in the CGPA.